 invitation-only beta phase one, which will add 100

-new miners to the pool.
+new contributors to the pool.
 After the private alpha,

 we will make our hardware designs open to the